 Blackening is a Cajun cooking technique made popular by Chef Paul Prudhomme of New Orleans in the 1980’s.
 When something is “blackened,” a blend of herbs and spices (the blackening mix) is rubbed onto fish, meat or poultry and then quickly seared at a high temperature.
 A good, seasoned cast-iron skillet is ideal for blackening food.

 Good commercial blackening blends are available.
-However, I prefer to blend my own so I can control the amount of salt and heat.
+However, I prefer to blend my own Blackening Seasoning to control the amount of salt and heat.
 Your own blend is very easy to make–you just need a well-stocked spice cabinet.

 My blackening spice blend has….